hemanth-nag/facial_expression_recognition/README.md

 ## Procedure to Execute:

 --Unzip the dataset.zip file to the root directory of this project.
+You can also download the dataset from here: '[fer2013](https://www.kaggle.com/c/challenges-in-representation-learning-facial-expression-recognition-challenge/data)'

 --Run 'train_model.ipynb' file to build a CNN model and train it using the dataset.
 It also saves the model in model.json file and saves the weights in model_weights.h5 file.